Amsterdam Coffeeshops Guide

 Weedpass

 Many local residents of Dutch cities are unhappy by the amount of drug tourism.
-That is why many cities in the Netherlands require you to have a "weedpass" to enter a coffeeshop.
+That is why some cities in the Netherlands, mostly in the southern part of the country, require you to have a "weedpass" to enter a coffeeshop.
 These are issued only to the residents of The Netherlands.
-So an ID and the proof of residency (extract from the Municipal Personal Records Database) is needed to buy marijuana in these towns.

 Touristic Amsterdam coffeeshops